James Comer: Tenure

 During his first few months in office, Comer held several town hall meetings, where he discussed the Congress's early platform.
 He partnered with Murray State University to form the Congressman James Comer Congressional Agriculture Fellowship program, and advocated for agricultural legislation reform.
 He criticized the regulatory policies of Barack Obama, and supported the early domestic policies and actions of President Donald Trump.
-Comer is a social conservative on same-sex marriage and abortion, which means he is in opposition to both.
+Comer is opposed to same-sex marriage and abortion.
 He believes the trade embargo on Cuba should be lifted.

 Comer voted for the Tax Cuts and Jobs Act of 2017.
 After the bill passed, he said: "I am proud to support this critical part of President Trump's pro-growth agenda that will fulfill this promise to the American people who have struggled under the weight of Washington bureaucrats for far too long."

 Comer was an original cosponsor of the Hemp Farming Act, which legalized hemp nationwide and removed federal regulations on the crop.
 The bill was later included in the Agriculture Improvement Act of 2018 and signed into law by President Trump on December 20, 2018.
 Comer was a member of the conference committee that negotiated its final version.

 At the outset of the COVID-19 pandemic, Comer and Representative Suzanne Bonamici introduced legislation that would protect access to school lunches for school districts throughout the country that had to close because of the pandemic.
 The COVID-19 Child Nutrition Response Act allows the Department of Agriculture (USDA) to waive requirements for children to gather at schools for school officials and food service personnel to distribute reimbursable, nutritious meals.
 It also gives local school officials discretion over substitutions for meal components if supply or procurement is disrupted.
 When introducing the bill, Comer said, "this bill is a critical step toward ensuring that our students maintain access to the school meals they rely on for their health and well-being".
 After it cleared the House and Senate, President Trump signed the legislation into law on March 18.

 After the 2022 United States House of Representatives election resulted in a House Republican majority, Comer said that the House Oversight Committee's "focus in this next Congress" would be to investigate President Joe Biden, particularly his "relationship with his family's foreign partners and whether he is a president who is compromised or swayed by foreign dollars and influence".